Principal infinity-bundles -- General theory: Overview

 Generally, for every $n \in \mathbb{N}$ and every geometric $n$-group $G$, it is natural to consider the theory of $G$-principal $n$-bundles \emph{twisted} by an $\mathbf{Aut}(\mathbf{B}G)$-principal $(n+1)$-bundle, hence by the associated \emph{$G$-$n$-gerbe}.
 A complete theory of principal bundles therefore needs to involve the notion of principal $n$-bundles and also that of twisted principal $n$-bundles in the limit as $n \to \infty$.

 As $n$ increases, the piecemeal conceptualization of principal $n$-bundles quickly becomes tedious and their structure opaque, without a general theory of higher geometric structures.
 In recent years such a theory -- long conjectured and with many precursors -- has materialized in a comprehensive and elegant form, now known as \emph{$\infty$-topos theory} \cite{ToenVezzosiToposb, Rezk, Lurie}.
 Whereas an ordinary topos is a category of \emph{sheaves} over some site\footnote{Throughout \emph{topos} here stands for \emph{Grothendieck topos}, as opposed to the more general notion of \emph{elementary topos}.}, an $\infty$-topos is an \emph{$\infty$-category} of \emph{$\infty$-sheaves} or equivalently of \emph{$\infty$-stacks} over some \emph{$\infty$-site}, where the prefix ``$\infty-$'' indicates that all these notions are generalized to structures up to \emph{coherent higher homotopy} (as in the older terminology of $A_\infty$-, $C_\infty$-, $E_\infty$- and $L_\infty$-algebras, all of which re-appear as algebraic structures in $\infty$-topos theory).
 In as far as an ordinary topos is a context for general \emph{geometry}, an $\infty$-topos is a context for what is called \emph{higher geometry} or \emph{derived geometry}: the pairing of the notion of \emph{geometry} with that of \emph{homotopy}.
 (Here ``derived'' alludes to ``derived category'' and ``derived functor'' in homological algebra, but refers in fact to a nonabelian generalization of these concepts.)
+Therefore we may refer to objects of an $\infty$-topos also as \emph{geometric homotopy types}.

 As a simple instance of this pairing, one observes that for any geometric abelian group (sheaf of abelian groups) $A$, the higher degree (sheaf) cohomology $H^{n+1}(-,A)$ in ordinary geometry may equivalently be understood as the degree-1 cohomology $H^1(-,\mathbf{B}^{n}A)$ in higher geometry, where $\mathbf{B}^{n}A$ is the geometric $\infty$-group obtained by successively \emph{delooping} $A$ geometrically.
 More generally, there are geometric $\infty$-groups $G$ not of this abelian form.
 The general degree-1 geometric cohomology $H^1(X,G)$ is a nonabelian and simplicial generalization of \emph{sheaf hypercohomology}, whose cocycles are morphisms $X \to \mathbf{B}G$ into the geometric delooping of $G$.
 Indeed, delooping plays a central role in $\infty$-topos theory; a fundamental fact of $\infty$-topos theory (recalled as Theorem \ref{DeloopingTheorem} below) says that, quite generally, under internal looping and delooping, $\infty$-groups $G$ in an $\infty$-topos $\mathbf{H}$ are equivalent to connected and \emph{pointed} objects in $\mathbf{H}$: